C-Section for Plus Size Women

 - Consider having a list of things you need so when people call you can let them know how the can be of assistance.

 - Stay on top of your pain medication.

 - Ice packs will help with pain and swelling.

 - Don’t forget to connect with a local IBCLC to support you with any breastfeeding struggles.

 - Keep the peri bottle from the hospital.
 You can use it to help keep your incision clean.

 - Wait to drive until you feel ready to do so.
 It will take more energy out of you than you can imagine.

 - If you have negative feelings about your birth, contact your local ICAN (International Cesarean Awareness Network) group for support.

+Thank you to all of the mothers who contributed to this article by sharing their experiences and powerful photos.
 If you’d like more support on having a c-section as a plus size woman the Plus Size Mommy Memoirs community is here for you.